 Making the Dough (30 minutes + 1 hour proving time)

-- In a small saucepan, stir the butter and milk together over medium heat until the butter has melted and the mixture is warm.
-Pour into a glass measuring cup with a spout and measure its temperature.
-It should be between 110-115 F.
+- Stir the butter and milk in a small saucepan over medium heat until the butter has melted and the mixture is warm.
+Let the mixture cool to 115 F.

-- Pour in half of the egg, reserving the other half for later.
-Add three-quarters of the milk mixture and start stirring by hand to bring the dough together.
-Gradually add more milk and work the dough with your hands until a soft, somewhat sticky dough is formed and all of the flour is picked up from the bowl.
+- Pour in the egg and half of the milk mixture.
+Mix on low speed with the paddle attachment to start bringing the dough together.
+Gradually add more milk as the mixer runs until a soft, somewhat sticky dough is formed and all of the flour is picked up from the bowl.

-- Shape into a ball, place in a lightly oiled bowl, and cover tightly with plastic wrap.
-Let the dough prove in a cold oven for about 1 hour, until doubled in size.
-Put a pan of boiling water in the oven to create a warm, steamy atmosphere for the dough.
+- Shape into a ball, place in a lightly buttered bowl, and cover tightly with plastic wrap.
+Place the dough in a cold oven and put a pan of boiling water on the shelf below the dough to create a warm, steamy atmosphere.
+Let it rise until doubled in size, about 1 to 1 1/2 hours.

 Preparing the Filling (10 minutes)